LacyS6198/MechaCar_Statistical_Analysis/README.md

 For this reason we should also take into consideration the Adjusted R<sup>2</sup> value of 0.6825 which adjusts for the number of variables.

-We could also remove the above listed three variables in order to see that the R<sup>2</sup> value withot taking them into consideration at all.
+We could also remove the above listed three variables in order to see that the R<sup>2</sup> value without taking them into consideration at all.
 When this is done, the Multiple R<sup>2</sup> value drops to 67.4%.
 This is only a 5% change ((.674-.7149)/.7149) in the R<sup>2</sup> value.

 ![MechaCar_lm_summary_mod](https://user-images.githubusercontent.com/93630042/156928636-3c0baab3-52f9-4f3a-9665-b158e5a68676.png)